freckle/typescript-action-template/README.md

 ```

 As the action uses the GitHub API, these should be updated to reflect the
-minimal scopes permissions required.
-These permissions may need to be
+minimal permissions required.
+These permissions may need to be manually set in
-manually set in certain scenarios, such as workflows triggered by Dependabot
+certain scenarios, such as workflows triggered by Dependabot PRs, which use a
-PRs, which use a read-only `GITHUB_TOKEN`.
+read-only `GITHUB_TOKEN`.

 ## Versioning